Frequently Asked Questions – FAQ’s

 - Group meeting information

-- General remarks field just in case you need to communicate something that is not in the form (yet)
+- Just in case you need to communicate something that is not in the form (yet)

 3. How can I send changes to Ontario South?

-Preferred method: submit the online Group Records Change Form (click button on top of page to access the form, click ‘Submit’ after entering your details).
+Preferred method: submit the online Group Records Change Form (click button in the top of this page to access and submit the form).
 This automatically notifies the Group Records Coordinator of the changes.
 And the Group Records Coordinator, as part of their tasks, notifies the WSO.

 4. Do I have to also send the changes to the World Service Office (WSO)?